Articles in this section

 During the whole video identification session Operator and User must be able to see and hear each other, in a continuous and steady way.

-In no case it is allowed the use of translators (software or in person).
+In no case it is allowed to rely on translators (human or softwares).

 Registration and identification process